yWorks/yfiles-for-html-demos/demos/tutorial-style-implementation-label/05-render-performance/README.md

 This code re-uses the initial SVG elements and only updates the necessary attributes.

-When the style gets more complex, there may be a point where some updates are difficult to implement, or are not worth the effort.
+When the style gets more complex, there may be a point where some updates are difficult to implement or are not worth the effort.
 It is perfectly valid to give up at some point and call `createVisual` again if there are too many changes or the update code gets too complex.

 Note

-Although implementing [updateVisual](https://docs.yworks.com/yfileshtml/#/api/LabelStyleBase#LabelStyleBase-method-updateVisual) is technically optional, it is highly recommended for larger graphs.
+Although implementing [updateVisual](https://docs.yworks.com/yfileshtml/#/api/LabelStyleBase#updateVisual) is technically optional, it is highly recommended for larger graphs.
 Refraining from an efficient implementation may result in low frame-rates during animations and interactive gestures.

 [06 Text Alignment](../../tutorial-style-implementation-label/06-text-alignment/)